The Chester County Commissioners declared a ban on open burning on October 27, 2024.

 “The lack of rainfall, low humidity, and sunny and windy days have increased the chances of forest and brush fires, and our emergency responders have seen an increase in brush fires over the past few weeks.
 Current weather forecasts show that a high fire danger will continue across Chester County and the southeast region.”

-The Chester County Health Department has flu and covid vaccines available and is sponsoring a number of pop-up clinics around Chester County.
-The vaccines are also available directly from the Health Department in West Chester.
-Appointments/registration is required.
+The Chester County Health Department has flu and covid vaccines available directly from the Health Department in West Chester.
+Appointments and registration are required.

-Click this link: Chester County Health Department for the planned locations, dates and times, and related information.
+Check the Chester County Health Department website for dates and times, the required forms, and for additional related information.

 Other alternative locations are your local health provider's office, or at one of the clinics inside an area pharmacy like CVS and Walgreens.
-Check directly with your health provider or the pharmacies for their vaccine availability and specific registration/appointment requirements.
+Check directly with your health provider or your area pharmacies for vaccine availability and any registration/appointment requirements.

 Smoke Detectors are Life-Savers: